fbpx

 Please do not believe this unfortunate myth.
 Wasps are more aggressive during the day when they search for food, but a wasp sting can happen at night too.
 It’s just a fact: any wasp that feels threatened is going to react.
 Don’t think that it’s safe to knock down their nest just because they’re sleeping.

 Unlike bees, wasps are capable of stinging again and again.
 Chances are the nest has more than one wasp angry that its home got attacked while it was asleep, so you’ve just created a recipe for disaster.
-Spraying water at the nest, day or night, is also a bad idea.
+Spraying water at the nest, day or night is also a bad idea.
 The water won’t kill the wasps, and even if you somehow manage not to get stung, they are likely to build another nest close by anyway.

 Just say no to DIY pest control